kasem-sm/SlimeKT/docs/tests/tests.md

 ## Instrumentation Tests

-Currently Instrumentation Tests are only written for:
+Currently, instrumentation tTests are only written for:

 #### Room Database